Graham's Tree Reconstruction Conjecture and a Waring-Type Problem on Partitions: From Caterpillars to Polynomials

-We will need an upper bound on the size of the largest coefficient, and a lower bound on the size of the leading coefficient.
-The coefficients of $f_k$ arise from the $\wt(H_j)$'s and some binomial coefficients, as per (\ref{eq3}).
-We deal with the latter first.
-As a polynomial in $n$, $\binom{n}{t} = (n(n-1)\ldots(n-t+1))/t!$ has leading coefficient $1/t!$.
-Each contribution to the coefficient of $n^s$ in the numerator arises by taking the product of some $t-s$ of the numbers $\{1,\ldots,t-1\}$; clearly, each such quantity has absolute value at most $(t-1)!$.
-Since there are at most $2^t$ elements of $\binom{[t-1]}{t-s}$,
+We will need an upper bound on the size of the largest coefficient, and a lower bound on the size of the lead coefficient.
+The rest of this section is dedicated to obtaining these bounds.